Feature Responsiveness Scores: Model-Agnostic Explanations for Recourse: On the Limits of Feature Highlighting for Recourse

 \paragraph{Discussion}

+When we construct explanations using methods like \shap{} and \lime{}, we cannot reliably tell when features are responsive, monotonic, or intuitive.
+In contrast, with \resp{}, we can verify whether each feature is monotonically or intuitively responsive through its reachable set $\Rjset{\xp}{j}$.
+If there are no features that meet these conditions, we would refrain from providing explanations.
+Hence, \resp{} represents ``optimal conditions'' for feature-highlighting explanations.
+However, we see that, without details on the magnitude or the direction of change, highlighting features alone is unlikely to provide recourse.
+Specifically, we cannot provide explanations to 68\% of denied individuals (\cref{tab::demoresults}).
+They would not benefit from feature-highlighting explanations because none of their features are responsive, monotonic and intuitive.
+These results underscore the need to include additional information when explanations are meant to support recourse.

-One of the consequences of building explanations using methods like \shap{} and \lime{} is that we cannot reliably tell when these conditions are met.
-We could impose some of these conditions by enforcing conditions on how we train the model -- i.e., we could ensure monotonicity by using a linear classifier like \LR{} rather than \XGB{}.
-Alternatively, we could use custom responsiveness scores to highlight features that meet all these conditions (i.e., is responsive, monotonic, and intuitive).
-In this case, our approach would highlight instances where such features do not exist -- at which point we could highlight features that achieve weaker forms of responsiveness alongside additional information to help consumers.
-For example, if we find features that are responsive but non-monotonic, then we may add additional information on the thresholds.
-This would provide an alternative approach to ensure these conditions in a way that would not interfere with model development.
+We could impose some of these conditions by enforcing constraints on how we train the model---i.e., we could ensure monotonicity by using a linear classifier like \LR{} rather than \XGB{}.
+Alternatively, we could use custom responsiveness scores to highlight features that meet all these conditions by inspecting their reachable sets $\Rjset{\xp}{j}$, as we have done in this section.
+The \resp{} column in \cref{tab::demoresults} shows how effective custom responsiveness scores can be as a standalone solution.
+When there are no features that satisfy these conditions, we could highlight features that achieve weaker forms of responsiveness alongside additional information.
+In \cref{tab::demoresults}, we see that including additional information can reduce the proportion of cases we refrain from explaining to 8\%.
+This provides an alternative approach to ensure these conditions in a way that would not interfere with model development.